NYU-CDS-NLP-Final-Project/news-headline-correction/README.md

 # news-headline-correction

 ### Abstract:
-This project addresses the issue of inaccurate headlines in news media by devel- oping a model to classify headline-article alignment and suggest improvements for misaligned cases.
+This project addresses the issue of inaccurate headlines in news media by developing a model to classify headline-article alignment and suggest improvements for misaligned cases.
 The focus is on combating misinformation, particularly in topics like politics, crime, and clickbait articles.
 The study employs a nuanced approach to model construction and scoring, emphasizing the F1 score to handle